adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

     * L2 normalization where you do x/c where c is the square root of the summation of all the squared values.
     * Z score normalization where you do (x - d)/e where d is the mean and e is the standard deviation.
 * Something interesting you can do if you either have little data or missing data is that you can use a neural network to predict those values based on the data that you currently have.
+	* I believe the matrix imputation is the correct term.
 * Data augmentation comes in many different forms.
 Noise injection is the most general form.
 While working with images, the number of options increases a whole lot.
     * Translations
     * Rotations